Beej126/BeejBlog/content/posts/2009-01-27-nifty-scrip.md

   - SysAdmin

 ---
-Pre-req&#8217;s:
+Pre-req's:

   * 4NT &#8211; love love love that little bugger… but i guess PowerShell is probably the new cool kid in town for this kind of stuff&#160;
-      * ‘echos’ command in 4NT outputs test w/o a linefeed&#8230; so I can tack something else I wanted onto the URL… obviously the sky is your limit (can’t find the equivalent in PowerShell yet??)
+      * ‘echos’ command in 4NT outputs test w/o a linefeed... so I can tack something else I wanted onto the URL… obviously the sky is your limit (can’t find the equivalent in PowerShell yet??)
-  * curl &#8211; everybody&#8217;s favorite web mashup tool
+  * curl &#8211; everybody's favorite web mashup tool

 echos <http://> >clip:
 curl -s "<a href="http://whatismyip.org" ?="?">http://whatismyip.org"</a> >>clip: